Thirty-nine days of walking through southern France along the Chemin de Saint-Jacques from Le Puy-en-Velay to Saint-Jean-Pied-de-Port.

-Do it all or just one section – practical tips, map, highlights, suggested itinerary and 30+ photos to plan the perfect walk.
+Do it all or just one section—practical tips, map, highlights, suggested itinerary (plus longer and shorter options) and 40+ photos to plan the perfect walk.

 Chemin de Saint-Jacques du-Puy map